chika-games/RPG-Maker-Specifications/src/external/config.md

 # Configuration File Specification
 ## Introduction
-The `RPG_RT.ini` configuation file provides basic start-up information for RPG Maker 2000/2003 (RM2k/3) games and is used by both the RM2k/3 editor and runtime: the editor will read this file on startup and modify it when closing, and the runtime will only read it on startup.
+The `RPG_RT.ini` configuation file provides basic start-up information for RM2k/3 games.
+It's used by both the RM2k/3 Editor and Runtime: the Editor will read this file on startup and modify it when closing, and the Runtime will only read it on startup.

-This file is not required, but, if present, should always live within the same directory as the RM2k/3 runtime (`RPG_RT.exe`).
+This file is not required, but, if present, should always live within the same directory as the RM2k/3 Runtime.
-If the file is not present or fields are omitted, the RM2k/3 runtime will use specific default values when necessary.
+If the file is not present or fields are omitted, the RM2k/3 Runtime will use specific default values when necessary.

 ## Configuration File Structure
 `RPG_RT.ini` is a text file that follows the [INI](https://en.wikipedia.org/wiki/INI_file) format.